hackclub/hackclub/workshops/getting_started_with_react/README.md

 $ npm run build
 ```

-### Enter the following commands to add your code to github
+### Enter the following commands to add your code to GitHub

 ```sh
 # If you haven’t used git before, it will ask you to sign in,